| home |

 3GP, 3GS, 3HE and 3KR

 The 3GP, 3GS and 3KR all have a dot but not 3HE.
 Why?
 To me this is strange.
 3HE comes before 3GP and 3GS and after 3KR.
-Therefore why notes are issued without dot in between and for what purpose?
+Therefore why notes are issued without a dot in between and for what purpose?

 2) S$10